San Marcos Growers LogoSan Marcos Growers

 Eleocharis montevidensis (Aquatic) (Sand Spikerush) - Hair grass or spike rush is related to Cyperus and bulrushes (tules) and also prefers to grow in shallow water environments in full sun.
 Its thin leaves look almost identical to those of the low bulrush, but grow longer and more erect, to nearly 2 feet.
 Instead of growing in a compact clump, it spreads quickly from rhizomatous runners and can rapidly colonize an area.
 Terminal brown flowers occur in early summer and is cold hardy to about 20 degrees F.

-This information about Eleocharis montevidensis displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Eleocharis montevidensis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]